The Oprah Winfrey Show: Notable moments

 Clemantine Wamariya and her sister Claire appeared on the show in 2006 when Wamariya was selected as one of the winners of an essay contest held by Winfrey.
 It was revealed that the siblings had not seen their parents in 12 years after fleeing Rwanda during the 1994 genocide.
 Winfrey surprised the sisters by flying their family to Chicago for one of the most emotional reunions on the show.
 In 2007, the Marines of the Second Light Armored Reconnaissance Battalion Alpha Company and their naval corpsman, made the show their first stop after a seven-month tour on the front lines in Iraq.
 Winfrey welcomed the Marines with a big homecoming celebration where they were reunited with their loved ones on the show.

-Two hundred men who were molested stand together during a 2010 episode.
+During a 2010 episode, 200 men who were molested stand together.

 On November 11, 2009, Charla Nash, who was mauled by her friend and employer Sandra Herold's pet chimpanzee Travis, came to the show to speak out for the first time about the terrifying attack that took place just nine months prior.
 Nash wears a veil daily because the attack left devastating injuries to her face and she "doesn't want to scare people."
 During the show, she agreed to lift her veil for the first time in public.

 While taping the show's 24th-season premiere on September 8, 2009, the entire audience of 21,000 people, gathered on Chicago's Magnificent Mile, surprised Winfrey by breaking out into a synchronized dance set to The Black Eyed Peas' performance of "I Gotta Feeling" (with new lyrics congratulating Winfrey on her show's longevity).
 The dance had been choreographed and rehearsed for weeks by a core group of dancers, who taught it to the entire crowd earlier in the day.
 During the farewell season, two hundred men who were molested came forward as part of a two-day event in 2010 to take a stand against sexual abuse.
 The men were joined by director and producer Tyler Perry, who had also experienced sexual abuse.
 Winfrey hoped that the episode would help survivors suffering in silence release the shame.